vuanhtuan1012/60daysofudacity/README.md

 ## Day 15:

-- Finish the first 4 vidoes of lesson 6.
+- Finish the first 4 videos of lesson 6.
-- Start Lesson: Differential Privacy for Deep Learning
+- Start Lesson: Differential Privacy for Deep Learning.

+## Day 16:

+- Finish the last 4 videos of lesson 6.
+- Start Section Project.